hck/mongoid_atomic_votes/README.md

     @article.has_votes?

-Check whether document was voted by some voters:
+Check whether document was voted by particular voter:

     @article.voted_by? @user